What is Medium?

 Getting Lucky on Medium

-Don’t expect millions of readers as soon as you start using Medium, but after a few weeks, you should start to see a steady flow of new readers.
+Don’t expect millions of readers as soon as you start using Medium, but after a few weeks, you should start to see a steady flow of new readers for your Medium stories.

 But you can get lucky, as has happened to me a few times now.
 If Medium selects one of your articles for its homepage or Editor’s Picks, expect a LOT of readers.